Applying to study at Australian universities

 New Zealand residents are treated as international students by the Australian system.

-Contact details for tertiary admission centres and universities are available from the Australian Conference of Tertiary Admission Centres (ACTAC).
+If you have questions about the entrance requirements for your chosen university, contact details for tertiary admission centres and universities are available from the Australian Conference of Tertiary Admission Centres (ACTAC).

 What you need to do